FAQS - Frequently Asked Questions

 - You make your change at least 60 days prior to arrival.

-- If the new apartment has a different price you will pay the extra difference in rent which may include extra deposit to Petite B&B's and host as well as additional balance on arrival.
+- If the new apartment has a different price you will pay the extra difference in rent which may include extra booking fee to Petite B&B's and host as well as additional balance on arrival.

 - No refund of any payment already made to Petite B&Bs or any deposit paid to the apartment owner.
 If the new home is lower in price an payment already paid is non refundable, though the balance on arrival may be reduced.